 LRP6 silencing was achieved using a Silencer® Select siRNA targeting human LRP6 (siLRP6) from Ambion.
-A negative control from Eurogentec® (siNeg) was used.
+A siNeg from Eurogentec® was used as a negative control.
 The siLRP6 sequence and siNeg sequence were not homologous to any other human gene sequence according to BLAST analysis.
 HuH7 cells were transfected with siLRP6 or siNeg using the reverse transfection method.
-Briefly siRNA molecule was diluted in OptiMem Medium 1X (from Gibco® by ThermoFisher® Scientific) in each well of the Biocoat Collagen I Cellware 6-well plate combined with diluted Lipofectamine (from Invitrogen® by ThermoFisher® Scientific) to form complexes.
-About 400000 HuH7 cells were suspended in DMEM medium and added directly to the lipofectamine-siRNA complexes.
+Briefly, the siRNA molecule was diluted in 1X OptiMem Medium from Gibco® by ThermoFisher® Scientific in each well of a Biocoat Collagen I Cellware six-well plate and combined with diluted Lipofectamine from Invitrogen® by ThermoFisher® Scientific to form complexes.
+About 400,000 HuH7 cells were suspended in DMEM medium then added directly to the lipofectamine-siRNA complexes.
 Transfected HuH7 cells were maintained in the transfection medium until analysis.

-Human EBV-transformed B-lymphocytes were cultured in suspension in RPMI-1640-glutamax medium supplemented with 10% FBS and 1% antibiotic-antimycotic (from Gibco® by ThermoFisher® Scientific), at 37°C under 5% CO2 in a humid atmosphere.
-Medium was partially renewed every 3 to 7 days.
-About 2x106 cells were seeded in 24-well plates and starved for 24 hours in serum-free media before flow cytometry analysis or LDL-Bodipy treatment.
-About 5x106 cells were seeded in 24-well plates (each cell line in triplicates) and starved for 24 hours in serum-free media before RNA extraction.
+Human EBV-transformed B-lymphocytes were cultured in suspension in RPMI-1640-glutamax medium supplemented with 10% FBS and 1% antibiotic-antimycotic from Gibco® by ThermoFisher® Scientific at 37°C under 5% CO2 in a humid atmosphere.
+The medium was partially renewed every three to seven days.
+About 2x106 cells were seeded in 24-well plates and starved for 24 hours in serum-free media before FACS analysis or LDL-Bodipy treatment.
+About 5x106 cells were seeded in 24-well plates.
+Each cell line was seeded in triplicate and starved for 24 hours in serum-free media before RNA extraction.

 4.10.
 LRP6 and LDL receptor cell surface expression

-Human LRP6 APC-conjugated antibody was purchased from R&D systems and its specificity was confirmed in vitro by ELISA.
+Human LRP6 APC-conjugated antibody was purchased from R&D Systems, and its specificity was confirmed in vitro by ELISA.
 The isotype control of LRP6, the PE mouse anti-human LDLR and its isotype control were purchased from BD Biosciences®.

-Analysis of cell surface expression of LRP6 and LDL receptor in non-permeabilized and transfected HEK293T cells was carried out by flow cytometry using antibodies that recognize the extracellular region of human LRP6 and human LDLR.
-Analysis of cell surface expression of LDL receptor in human EBV-transformed B-lymphocytes was carried out by flow cytometry using an antibody that recognize the extracellular region of human LDL receptor.
-Forty-eight hours post-transfection with LRP6-WT or mutated plasmid, HEK293T cells were washed with PBS 1X, incubated with both LRP6 and LDL receptor antibodies for 30 minutes at 4ºC and analyzed by FACS on a LSRII from BD Bioscience®.
-Twenty-four hours after serum-free medium incubation, human EBV-transformed B-lymphocytes were washed, incubated with LDL receptor antibody for 30 minutes at 4ºC and analyzed on a BD Accuri™ C6 flow cytometer.
+Cell surface expression of LRP6 and the LDL receptor in non-permeabilized and transfected HEK293T cells was analyzed by FACS using antibodies that recognize the extracellular region of human LRP6 and human LDLR.
+Cell surface expression of LDL receptor in human EBV-transformed B-lymphocytes was analyzed by flow cytometry using an antibody that recognized the extracellular region of the human LDL receptor.
+Forty-eight hours post-transfection with LRP6-WT or mutated plasmid, HEK293T cells were washed with 1X PBS, incubated with both LRP6 and LDL receptor antibodies for 30 minutes at 4ºC then analyzed by FACS using a LSRII from BD Bioscience®.
+Twenty-four hours after incubation in serum-free medium, human EBV-transformed B-lymphocytes were washed, incubated with LDL receptor antibody for 30 minutes at 4ºC and analyzed on a BD Accuri™ C6 flow cytometer.

-Cell viability was assessed by LiveDead® (from Invitrogen® by ThermoFisher® Scientific) staining.
-Median fluorescence intensity of 100000 events was acquired for each sample but only median fluorescence intensity of living cells is analyzed.
-The assay was performed five independent times.
+Cell viability was assessed by LiveDead® staining from Invitrogen® by ThermoFisher® Scientific.
+Median fluorescence intensity of 100,000 events was acquired for each sample but only the median fluorescence intensity of living cells is analyzed.
+The assay was performed independently five times.

 4.11.
-LDL Uptake
+LDL uptake